What is the ECC?

 What is the ECC?
 ECC is an abbreviation for The Ecumenical Catholic Communion.
-All Souls, and many other parishes are part of this Anglican-rite denomination.
+All Souls, and many other parishes are part of this denomination.
 Our Presiding Bishop is The Right Rev. Peter Hickman.
 The Right Rev. Dr. Rick Hollingsworth, is the Suffragan Bishop for Anglican Affairs and provides episcopal oversight for our parish.

 The Ecumenical Catholic Communion is a relatively new denomination with roots going back to the early church.
 The ECC traces its apostolic lineage from the Old Catholic Church as well as other catholic jurisdictions.
 Our Clergy participate in the same historic apostolic succession as the Roman Catholic, Eastern Orthodox, and Anglican Communion Churches.